russhwolf/multiplatform-settings/README.md

  Finally, all values in a `Settings` instance can be removed

     settings.clear()

+## Experimental API

+### Listeners

+Update listeners are available using an experimental API.

+    val settingsListener: SettingsListener = settings.addListener(key) { ... }

+The `SettingsListener` returned from the call should be used to signal when you're done listening:

+    settings.removeListener(settingsListener)

+This initial listener implementation is not designed with any sort of thread-safety so it's recommended to only interact with these APIs from the main thread of your application.

+The listener APIs make use of the Kotlin `@Experimental` annotation.
+All usages must be marked with `@ExperimentalListener` or `@UseExperimental(ExperimentalListener::class)`.

 ## Project Structure
 The library logic lives in the `common`, `android`, and `ios` modules.
 The common module holds `expect` declarations for the `Settings` class, which can persist values of the `Int`, `Long`, `String`, `Float`, `Double`, and `Boolean` types.
 It also holds property delegate wrappers and other operator functions for cleaner syntax and usage.
 The android and ios modules then hold `actual` declarations, delegating to `SharedPreferences` or `NSUserDefaults`.